EntropyString/Elixir/README.md

   <li>What risk of a repeat are you willing to accept?</li>
 </ol>

 Probabilistic uniqueness contains risk.
-That's the price we pay for giving up on the stronger declaration of garuanteed uniqueness.
+That's the price we pay for giving up on the stronger declaration of guaranteed uniqueness.
 But the developer can quantify an appropriate risk for a particular scenario with a statement like:

 *I guess I can live with a 1 in a million chance of a repeat*.